- GP Liaison Unit

 Kayla, Mental Health Nurse

-"I am currently one of the graduate nurses completing my graduate year in mental health.
+"I completed my graduate year in mental health in 2019 and my postgrad in 2020.
 I have felt supported every step of the way.
 I have been given a range of different experiences in the mental health area, from experiences in the community, complex care, forensic care, aged care and the acute setting.
 This graduate program supports you in growing and expanding your knowledge with many study days throughout the year.
 No question has been a silly question and this graduate year has made my transition into a mental health nursing a breeze!"